 Saia: For the AA program, I ‘pay it forward’ by honoring the 7th Tradition (Giving a contribution to the cause of sobriety).
 This contribution does not necessarily involve money.

 It involves making a service-oriented contribution to AA activities, such as conducting meetings, helping at events, cleaning, etc., to support the strength of the program, which helped me to begin new.
-The traditions expects that we should perform various kinds of acts to keep the program vibrant.
+The traditions expect that we should perform various kinds of acts to keep the program vibrant.

 I am a sponsor to 4 sponsees.
 I now focus more on Narcotics Anonymous (NA), using the same 12 steps.
 Step 12 says that we need to carry on with the message.

-Most important way that I pay it forward is by becoming a better person in life in all my roles – Sponsor, Brother, Son, Sponsor, Teacher, and Child of God.
+A most important way that I pay it forward is by becoming a better person in life in all my roles – Sponsor, Brother, Son, Sponsor, Teacher, and Child of God.

 Now, I am being the best version of me!